Close Menu

 How a Faulty Water Inlet Valve Can Cause Overflow

 The water inlet valve controls the flow of water into the washing machine.
-If this valve fails, it can cause an excessive amount of water to enter the machine, leading to washing machine overflowing.
+If this valve fails, it can cause an excessive amount of water to enter the machine, leading to the washing machine overflowing.
 Replacing the water inlet valve may be necessary to fix the problem.

 Inspecting the Water Level Pressure Switch for Defects